MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     For example, enter the following prompt in the Chat:

     ```plaintext
     Review the current conversation and then review the PaymentService.cs file.
 Notice how some secrets are managed using environment variables and others are hard-coded.
 I need you to remove hard-coded secrets from the PaymentService class and implement environment variables that securely manage the secrets.
-Update the setup-secrets.ps1 script accordingly.
+Update the setup-secrets.ps1 script for the new environment variables, and ensure that the formatting matches the existing environment variable declarations.
+Ensure that the suggested updates don't introduce errors and run a build task to verify the app builds correctly after the updates.
     ```

 1. Run the task and monitor the agent's progress.

     The agent should begin analyzing the PaymentService.cs file and proposing code changes to remove the hard-coded secrets.
 Progress is reported in the Chat view.
-Code edits appear in the code editor as they're proposed by GitHub Copilot.
+GitHub Copilot Agent suggests code updates directly within the code files.

     > **NOTE**: The agent might ask for permission to access certain files or perform specific actions.
 Grant permission as needed to allow the agent to complete the task.

 1. Take a minute to review the changes proposed by GitHub Copilot Agent.

-    If GitHub Copilot doesn't open the PaymentService.cs and setup-secrets.ps1 files automatically, open them manually to review the proposed changes.
+    Review the PaymentService.cs and setup-secrets.ps1 files in the editor.

     You can review each edit individually in the code editor.
 You can scroll through the edits manually, or use the Chat Edits navigation bar to move up and down through the proposed changes.
 The edits should align with the remediation strategy identified during your Ask mode analysis.